 The historic narrow gauge NPC Railroad no longer runs steam trains from Sausalito to Cazadero.
 But much of the original right-of-way is already multi-use trail in Marin County.
 We propose extending and connecting these trail segments all the way to the Russian River in Sonoma County, on the original right-of-way where possible.
 We have researched the route and determined that the majority of the right-of-way is owned by federal, state and county government.
 Part of this route could double as California Coastal Trail along Tomales Bay.

-Goal: Sausalito to Cazadero linking to the Russian River Valley Trail and the Jenner-to-Armstrong Trail
+Goal: An off-road multi-use trail from Sausalito to Cazadero linking to the Lower Russian Trail and the Jenner-to-Armstrong Trail.

 Status: Portions of the original rail route are already bicycle or hiking trail predominately in Marin County.
 These include a stretch from Sausalito to the south end of the Alto Tunnel in Larkspur, a segment from the North end of the Alto Tunnel in Corte Madea to San Anselmo and a lengthy segment in Samuel P. Taylor State Park.
 Several portions of the original rail route are bicycle-friendly rural roads in Sonoma County including Occidental-Camp Meeker Road, Moscow Road and Cazadero Highway.
 A portion of this trail from Sausalito to Baltimore Park is included in the Marin County Bicycle Coalition’s North South Greenway program.

 EcoRing has started a branding campaign to raise awareness of the potential for this trail.
 We have made presentations to service groups and provided history tours of the original right-of-way.
-In cooperation with the Occidental Community Council we have researched and designed and installed a kiosk display for in front of the Union Hotel in Occidental.
-Also Adventure Trail signs may soon be posted along the redwood-shaded rural Occidental-Camp Meeker Road which was once the railway route.
-We are working with the Mill Valley Historical Society to place a similar kiosk along the former railroad route at Excalle.
+In cooperation with the Occidental Community Council we have researched, designed and installed a kiosk display located on the right-of-way in front of the Union Hotel in Occidental.
+We turned over our property research on the portion of the right-of-way near Monte Rio to Sonoma County Regional Parks.
+Parks subsequently purchased 500 acres of land containing the right-of-way and plans a class I trail along the right-of-way.
 We are building a coalition of businesses and individuals to press both Marin and Sonoma Counties to link and complete this trail.

-For updates, add your name to the EcoRing email list in the sidebar.
+Action: For updates, add your name to the EcoRing email list in the sidebar.
 Send us a request to join the Friends of the Sonoma-Marin Adventure Trail at EcoRing@sonic.net.
-Or support the Sonoma-Marin Adventure Trail Initiative with a donation:
+You can support EcoRing’s the Sonoma-Marin Adventure Trail Initiative with a donation:

-Goal: Cloverdale in northern Sonoma County to Jenner connecting to the Coastal Trail
+Goal: An off-road multi-use trail from Cloverdale in northern Sonoma County to Jenner connecting to the Coastal Trail.

 Valley of the Moon Trail

-Goal: Sonoma to Spring Lake Park in Santa Rosa linking to the Southeast Greenway.
+Goal: A trail linking the City of Sonoma to Spring Lake Park in Santa Rosa.

 California Coastal Trail

-EcoRing partners with CoastWalk to support completion of the California Coastal Trail especially through Marin and Sonoma Counties.
-This includes sections through the Jenner Headlands, near Bodega Bay and along Tomales Bay where it would coincide with the NPCRR Heritage Trail.
+EcoRing supports the efforts of CoastWalk to complete the California Coastal Trail especially through Marin and Sonoma Counties.
+This includes sections through the Jenner Headlands, near Bodega Bay and along Tomales Bay where it would coincide with the Sonoma Marin Adventure Trail.

-EcoRing partners with the Southeast Greenway Campaign advocating for conversion of an unused CalTrans right-of- way in Santa Rosa from Farmer’ Lane to Spring Lake Park to a greenway with a multi- use trail connecting the Prince Greenway to Spring Lake trails which would connect in turn to the Valley of the Moon Trail.
+EcoRing partners with the Southeast Greenway Campaign advocating for conversion of an unused CalTrans right-of-way in Santa Rosa from Farmer’ Lane to Spring Lake Park.
+Additionally we support the extention of the Southeast Greenway with a multi-use trail connecting to the Prince Memorial Greenway.
+Spring Lake trails would connect the Greeway to the Valley of the Moon Trail.
 EcoRing participated in the Sustainable Design Assessment Team interviews for the Greenway.
-We have written letters to the Santa Rosa City Council and CalTrans on the issue.
+We have written letters to the Santa Rosa City Council and CalTrans on the issue and are organizing public support for the trail.

 Support the Greenway Campaign.

-EcoRing partners with the Sebastopol Trailmakers advocating for conversion of an unused Petaluma and Santa Rosa Railway right-of- way from Petaluma to Sebastopol into a multiuse pathway.
+EcoRing partners with the Sebastopol Trailmakers advocating for conversion of an unused Petaluma and Santa Rosa Railway right-of-way from Petaluma to Sebastopol into a multiuse pathway.
 Although the City of Sebastopol and the County of Sonoma have agreed to bike route and path between Petalum and Sebastopol, they have chosen an unsafe route along busy state Highway 116.
 Government is still placing cost above safety.
 EcoRing continues to advocate for the safer and far more scenic route along the historic rail route.
-Some of the route has reverted to private ownership and some has be expropriated by private landowners.
-This route would connect to the existing West County Trail between Sebastopol and Forestville and the Joe Rotota Trail between Sebastopol and Santa Rosa.
+Some of the route has reverted to private ownership and some has be illegally expropriated by private landowners.
+This route would connect to the existing West County Trail between Sebastopol and Forestville and the Joe Rotota Trail between Sebastopol and Santa Rosa to the Petaluma SMART Pathway

 Goal: A multiuse trail from Petaluma to Sebastopol on the original Petaluma and Santa Rosa Railway route connecting the Joe Rodota Trail and the West County Trail.